 ... instead of breast milk.

-The word "milk" is also one of the euphemistic terms.
-It sounds much better than if you were still drinking breast milk as an adult.
-But in the end, it is nothing more than the secretion of the mammary glands of domesticated female animals.
+One of the euphemistic terms is the word "milk".
+It sounds much better than still drinking mother's milk in adulthood.
+But in the end it is nothing more than the secretion of the mammary glands of female, domesticated animals.

-Tip: Why vegans do not drink milk and which plant-based alternatives to cow's milk I will explain in more detail in the linked articles.
+Tip: Why vegans do not drink milk and which plant-based alternatives for cow's milk I will explain in more detail in the linked articles.

 6. honey